filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 ### Using both

 Some solutions combine the best of the two systems, backing up data on the Filecoin network and at the same time providing the data through the IPFS network.
 This ensures that data is constantly available and can be retrieved quickly, while also making sure that the data is safely backed up on the Filecoin network.
-[Powergate](../build/powergate.md) is a service that does this.
+[Powergate](../build/powergate.md) is a multitiered file storage API built on Filecoin and IPFS, and and index builder for Filecoin data.

 ## The technology behind IPFS and Filecoin